The Atlantic sojourner

 This is Squilla, or North Atlantic right whale #3720.
 For the first time in 14 years, she is not alone.

 A second, smaller body appears from beneath her.
 At just over 10 feet long, this young whale is a fraction of her mother’s size.
 Squilla barrel-rolls on to her back and offers her sleek, black underside to the skies.
-The calf swims to meet her underbelly and, cradled by her mother’s fins, begins to nurse.
+The calf swims to meet her underbelly and is cradled by mother’s fins.
 They lie vulnerably still in the water, the observing humans captivated by the life-sustaining embrace.
 Squilla’s first calf is identified as right whale #5120.
 It is January 2021, and she is days or even hours old.

 In the evening, the mother-and-calf pair are spotted again by researchers from the Georgia Department of Natural Resources almost 75 miles south near Fernandina Beach, Florida.
 They will continue to roll, play and nurse in the warm Southeast waters through the winter and into the early spring.
 In a year’s time, this young calf should break from her mother’s side and begin her turbulent adolescence.
 Until then, the pair will first set forth on their over 1,000-mile journey to Southeast Canada, where they will greet extended family, exchange travel stories and feed on zooplankton until summer’s end.